benwhalley/just-enough-r/docs/working-with-dataframes.md

 ```

-You can sort on multiple columns too:
+You can sort on multiple columns too, but the order of the variables makes a difference:

 ```r